-On the following pages, we'll explore many of the great features and benefits of staying at Cabana Bay.
-In... general, I highly recommend that you consider booking a room at the hotel.
+We'll explore many of the great features and benefits of staying at Cabana Bay.
+In general, we highly recommend that you consider booking a room at the hotel.
 But there are a couple of things you should know up front.

 One of the most appealing features of Universal's other three hotels (like Cabana Bay, they are also operated by Loew's Hotels) is that all guests get to skip nearly all of the standby lines at both Islands of Adventure and Universal Studios Florida.
 As a value resort, Cabana Bay does not offer that benefit.
-Check my feature, The best time of year to visit Universal Orlando, to learn when the crowds and lines are likely to be the smallest.
 During busy times, visitors could purchase Universal Express skip-the-line passes, but with the extra cost, it may make more sense to upgrade to one of the resort's pricier hotels.
-Note that Cabana Bay guests DO get to sneak into the Wizarding World of Harry Potter - Diagon Alley and the Wizarding World of Harry Potter - Hogsmeade one hour before offsite visitors, which is a great beneift.
+Note that Cabana Bay guests DO get to sneak into the Wizarding World of Harry Potter - Diagon Alley and the Wizarding World of Harry Potter - Hogsmeade one hour before offsite visitors, which is a great benefit.

 Unlike Disney World's sprawling resort, Universal Orlando is relatively compact.
 However, Cabana Bay is on the outskirts of the property.
 It is a pleasant, but somewhat long walk of about 20 minutes to the two theme parks.
 There are complimentary shuttle buses that operate frequently, but the water taxis that serve Universal's other three hotels do not make it over to Cabana Bay.

 OK, now that we've addressed those issues, let's move on to the cool things that make Cabana Bay so wonderful, starting with its retro mid-century look and feel.

 Retro Mid-Century Look and Feel